How Juniper Networks Set Up a Global Virtual Summit

 Like many organizations, Juniper Networks’ planned annual customer conference was put on hold because of the COVID-19 global pandemic.
 But a pause in International travel didn’t mean Juniper Network had to miss out on engaging its customers.

-In fact, Juniper Networks had an opportunity: it could upend its conference model and engage directly with its customers no matter where they are and no matter what language they spoke.
+Juniper Networks had an opportunity: it could upend its conference model and engage directly with its customers no matter where they are and no matter what language they speak.

-But how did exactly the company’s team do it?
-Let’s take a quick look at how Juniper Networks set its global virtual conference up for success.
+But how did precisely the company’s team do it?
+Let’s look at how Juniper Networks set its global virtual conference up for success.

 Setting Up for a Global Virtual Summit

-To kickstart this pivot to digital, Juniper created a virtual enterprise summit, “Where AI Gets Real.”
+To kickstart this digital pivot, Juniper created a virtual enterprise summit, “Where AI Gets Real.”
 Beyond engagement, the company’s goal for this event was to create its first-ever truly global virtual summit delivered across multiple time zones.

 This meant the virtual summit team had to ideate, organize, create, rehearse, record and — finally — translate content into six different languages.
 And it had to do it all in just six weeks.